kirilzh/node-projects/README.md

 ## History of the projects I've worked on.

 #### 04.07.2018
 Setting up a project with mongodb.
+This project is a todo-api.

 __To download dependencies:__ `npm install`

+__To run go to:__ /web-server - `node server.js`

+---
 #### 23.06.2018
 Working with Mocha for testing functions.